Acl

 Restrict calling a class method using an acl.
 Arguments are declared in pairs of a check type and an option object.
-When multiple pairs are declared, the caller is permitted access if passing any of the criteria.
-A script.accessDenied.acl
+When multiple pairs are declared, the caller is permitted access if passing *any* of the criteria.
+A `script.accessDenied.acl` `Fault` is thrown if all checks fail.
+To create an *and* style check, stack multiple `@acl` decorators.

 class Secured {